discover

 SECR P class No 323 "Bluebell"

 No.178 was built at Ashford works in 1910 being first allocated to Ash a sub shed of Reading.
-With the outbreak of war, No.178 was allocated to Margate where she worked local passenger trains before being sent to Hastings.
+With the outbreak of war, No.178 was allocated to Margate.
 January 1917 saw her allocated to Bricklayers Arms for two years and then a transfer to Tonbridge followed spending several years operating the Westerham branch.

-In 1926 all the P Class locomotives were withdrawn from passenger duties and No.1178 was transferred to Folkestone and then to Dover.
+Withdrawn from passenger duties in 1926 No.1178 was transferred to Folkestone and then Dover.
 Re-numbered 31178 under BR her final allocation was to Stewarts Lane Battersea and withdrawn surplus to requirements she was sold to Bowaters and re-named Pioneer II.

-In 1969 she was purchased by the Bluebell Railway and moved to Sheffield Park & after an extensive restoration she was returned to traffic in February 2010 seeing out her first 10 year boiler ticket serving the Bluebell Railway.
+In 1969 she was purchased by the Bluebell Railway and moved to Sheffield Park & after an extensive restoration she was returned to traffic in February 2010.